 For patients with more mild degrees of skin excess, a non-operative approach is advised.
 Upper body exercise to tone and develop the upper arm muscles does not tighten skin, but may improve the appearance of the upper arm.
 Currently, there is no other treatment or technology that reliably tightens the skin of the upper arm noticeably or as dramatically as brachioplasty surgery.
 Brachioplasty results are long lasting and can produce dramatic improvement in the firmness and appearance of the upper arms.

-To find out if an arm lift procedure is right for you, please call 702-260-7707 or contact Desert Hills Plastic Surgery Center online to arrange a free consultation with Board-certified plastic surgeon Dr. Hayley Brown.
+To find out if an arm lift procedure is right for you, please call 702-260-7707 or contact Desert Hills Plastic Surgery Center online to arrange a consultation with Board-certified plastic surgeon Dr. Hayley Brown.